marvinthang/cs2100-visualizer/README.md

 For example, the simulator can refer to a high-level path such as `PC_TO_IM`, while the SVG renderer can expand that into multiple actual SVG line segments.

 This keeps simulation logic separate from visual drawing details.

-## 11.5 No Database for Current Scope

-No database is used because the app does not currently need accounts, persistent progress, shared saved work, or server-side data.

-The main workload is local simulation and visualization.
-A database may be considered later if the app adds saved user progress, classrooms, shared exercises, or persistent practice history.

 ---